Ayurveda Treatment For Eczema

 Eczema in Ayurveda

 The contemporary system of medicine has been greatly advanced, particularly in the field of dermatology, but there is no specific medicaments for sure cure of eczema except antihistamines and steroids which may have long term toxic effects.

-According to ayurveda, eczema can be correlated to a type of skin disease called Vicharchika.
+According to Ayurveda, eczema can be correlated to a type of skin disease called Vicharchika.
 It is characterized with symptoms namely kandu (itching), sraava (discharge), pidaka (vesicles) and shyava varna (discoloration).

 Common Ayurveda treatments for eczema

-Major treatments are described below:
+Major Ayurvedic treatments for eczema are described below:

 - Raktamokshana (bloodletting): A study on the use of Raktamokshana specifically utilizing jalouka (leeches), indicated a dramatic improvement of the symptoms of Vicharchika.
-Thus leech therapy proved to be an effective, time saving, affordable and acceptable treatment in skin disease especi2in eczema.
+Thus leech therapy proved to be an effective, time saving, affordable and acceptable treatment in skin disease especially eczema.
 Various methods are employed for blood letting such as the use of shringa (horn), jalouka (leech), alabu (gourd), pracchaana (scarifications) and siravyadha (vein puncture).

 - Virechana karma : It is a systematic purification done by giving purgative drugs which is better for skin diseases where pitta and rakta are mainly involved.The role of virechana karma as a treatment for vicharchika has also shown to be highly valuable for this condition.